skonfig/extra/type/__ssrq_libvirtd/man.rst

 AUTHORS
 -------
-Dennis Camera <dennis.camera@ssrq-sds-fds.ch>
+Dennis Camera <dennis.camera--@--ssrq-sds-fds.ch>

 COPYING
 -------
-Copyright \(C) 2020 Dennis Camera.
+Copyright \(C) 2020-2022 Dennis Camera.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.